Skip to content

 • SKILL.md format — Codex parses the same name/description frontmatter as Claude Code.
 Any Claude-specific !bash execution lines in a skill body are treated as literal text by Codex (no error, no execution).

-• Pre-installation required — skills must exist on disk before the workflow runs.
+• Pre-installation required — a skill installed on disk must exist before the workflow runs.
 There is no on-demand fetching (yet).

 ProblemCauseFix